openconfig/featureprofiles/feature/experimental/system/gnmi/benchmarking/ate_tests/full_configuration_replace_test/README.md

 ## Procedure

 Configure DUT with:
- - Maximum number of interfaces to be supported.
+ - The number of interfaces needed for the benchmarking test.
- - Maximum number of BGP peers to be supported.
+ - One BGP peer per interface.
- - Maximum number of IS-IS adjacencies to be supported.
+ - One ISIS adjacency per interface.
 Measure time required for Set operation to complete.
 Modify descriptions of a subset of interfaces within the system.
 Measure time for Set to complete.